-The application periods are twice per year (spring and fall), and the ADN Transition program consists of four terms, completed consecutively through the calendar year.
-Each acceptance period is cohort-based, therefore classes must be taken through the program in its entirety.
+The application periods are twice per year, spring and fall.
+The ADN Transition program consists of four terms, completed consecutively through the calendar year.
+Each acceptance period is cohort-based, therefore classes must be taken in their entirety.

-- You must check current eligibility information and submit your complete application packet with all required documentation.
+- You must check your current eligibility information and submit your complete application packet with all required documentation at the same time.

 - All course grades must be a "C" or greater to be accepted as prerequisites for the program.